+Spaces with the same number must contain identical advertising, however, it is not allowed to have the same sponsor in all positions.

+If the same sponsor would like to be allocated more than a position, approval from FIBA Europe must be obtained.

-- 77.4.2 Advertising is permitted outside the boundaries according to the court layout shown in the respective Regulations of the competition.
-The advertising on the floor/parquet must be located minimum twenty (20) centimetres from the endline/sideline and must be the same (design, size and sponsor) on the respectives spaces on both sides of the court. - All other advertising must be located at a minimum distance of two (2) metres from the said boundaries. - 77.4.3 Any advertising next to the scorer's table must be located: - 1. at a minimum distance of two (2) m from the scorer's table, and - 2. in a single line with it. - 77.4.4 Advertising is permitted in front of the scorer's table provided that it is placed directly in front and flush with the table. - 77.4.5 The floor stickers as provided by FIBA must be displayed on the playing court. - 77.4.6 For all games of the EuroLeague Women and the FIBA Europe Cup it is obligatory that the digital advertising boards are in main camera view as per the court layout of the respective competition.
+77.4.2 Advertising is permitted outside the boundaries according to the court layout shown in the respective Regulations of the competition.
+The advertising on the floor/parquet must be located minimum twenty (20) centimetres from the endline/ sideline and must be the same (design, size and sponsor) on the respectives spaces on both sides of the court.

+All other advertising must be located at a minimum distance of two (2) metres from the said boundaries.

+- 77.4.3 The floor stickers as provided by FIBA must be displayed on the playing court. - 77.4.4 For all games of the EuroLeague Women and the FIBA Europe Cup it is obligatory that the digital advertising boards are in main camera view as per the court layout of the respective competition.